The-AI-Alliance/microsite-template/GITHUB_PAGES.md

 > 3. Run `JEKYLL_PORT=4444 make view-local` to use port `4444` instead of `4000`.
 > 4. `view-local` will always check the Ruby and Jekyll installation.
 To skip this, use `make run-jekyll` instead.

+## How to Use a Different Directory for the Website

+The GitHub Pages publication process is setup using the instructions in [`README-instructions.md`](README-instructions.md).
+Some of the details are repeated [below](#configuring-github-pages-in-the-repo-settings).
+For most repos, the defaults used are straightforward and work well.

+Oddly enough, GitHub only allows GitHub Pages to be published from the repo's root directory '/' _or_ `/docs`. _You can't choose a different directory!_ This is inconvenient for larger repos where you don't want the website files in the root directory and you want to use `docs` for other documentation.
+[Project Tapestry](https://github.com/The-AI-Alliance/tapestry/) is an example.

+However, a third-party tool, [`github-pages-overwriter`](https://github.com/marketplace/actions/github-pages-overwriter), from the GitHub marketplace, can be used to set up a custom workflow that uses a "staging" step to provide a workaround.
+It allows you to specify an arbitrary directory.
+In the workflow, the latest site content from the directory is written to the repo's root '/' directory, but only _in a custom, temporary branch_, `gh-pages` (by default).
+The repo settings are configured by you to publish from the `gh-pages` branch and the root directory.
+Note that you don't merge `gh-pages` back to any work branches.
+It is configured with the file [`.github/workflows/jekyll.yml`](https://github.com/The-AI-Alliance/tapestry/blob/develop/.github/workflows/jekyll.yml).
+We used this technique in [Project Tapestry](https://github.com/The-AI-Alliance/tapestry/).

+If you want to use a directory other than `/docs`, you will need to do the following steps:

+1. Move `.github/workflows/jekyll.yml.template` to `.github/workflows/jekyll.yml`:
+	* `git mv .github/workflows/jekyll.yml.template .github/workflows/jekyll.yml`
+1. In `jekyll.yml`, make the following changes, as appropriate:
+    1. Around line 10, change the branch `main` to whatever branch you intend to publish from.
+The `main` branch is the normal default used in most projects, including these setup instructions, but we discuss alternatives in the next section of these instructions.
+    1. Around line 39, change the directory to your preference for where the website content will live.
+Tapestry uses `website`, which is the default in `.github/workflows/jekyll.yml.template`.
+    1. Around line 46, change the custom branch name to your preference for where the website content will be staged.
+Tapestry and `.github/workflows/jekyll.yml.template` use `gh-pages`.
+1. In `.website.mk`, around line 4, change `docs` in the definition `WEBSITE_DIR := docs` to your desired directory.
+1. Configure your repo's _Settings > Pages_ to _deploy from a branch_, use the `gh_pages` branch (or the alternative you set above), and the `/ (root)` directory.
+1. Move `docs` to the correct directory.
+If you use `website`, then execute:
+	* `git mv docs website`
+	* `git push`

+> [!NOTE]
+> The corresponding action for the workflow in the repo's **Actions** view will have the title `Custom GitHub Pages Staging`, which comes from the `jekyll.yml` file.

 ## Contributing New or Improved Content

+> [!NOTE]
+> For the rest of this document, unless otherwise specified, we will assume the website content is in the `docs` directory and published from the `main` branch.
+If you made the changes in the previous section or changes described below, adjust these values accordingly.

 What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
 If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.